DragonStuff/galactic-diner-guide/README.md

 ### Step 4: start the application

-Once the database is set up, you can start the application using Docker Compose.
+Once the database is set, we can start the application.
 There are two options:

 - Start the application and view the logs in the terminal: